flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 The file model's simplicity is what allows it to be the "universal I/O model."
 I mean, just imagine if all Linux processes had to communicate with XML instead of byte streams!
+Hoo boy, what a crazy world that would be.
 Having a simple, universal communication system makes it extremely easy for new resources to participate without having to be directly aware of each other.
 It allows us to easily compose command line tools.
 It allows one program to write to a log while another reads from it.
 In other words, it enables loose coupling and all the attendant benefits.

 #### Communication Brokers

-In particular, _globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource can access it. _Addressable_ means that the broker maintains identifiers for entities independently of its clients, and it's possible for clients to specify entities using those identifiers. _Communication broker_
+_Globally addressable communication brokers_ (like the filesystem, or Kafka queues, or databases) are essential to enabling composable systems. _Global_ means that every resource can access it. _Addressable_ means that the broker maintains identifiers for entities independently of its clients, and it's possible for clients to specify entities using those identifiers. _Communication broker_